joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

   |> cond_then(cond2, &Map.put(&1, :b, 2))
 ```

-Even though we aren't saving lines of code with this approach, we're now thinking of our solution as a data transformation, rather than a pattern matching one.
+Even though we aren't saving lines of code with this approach, we're now thinking of our problem as a data transformation problem, rather than pattern matching one.
-We can compose a function using `|>` and `cond_then` to build out the map we want, and we do not need to know every combination of `cond1` and `cond2` values.
+We can use function composition to build a flow using `|>` and `cond_then` to build out the map we want, and we do not need to know every combination of `cond1` and `cond2` values.
 By thinking this way, we can add additional conditionals or change the initial value without changing existing code.

 This is just a code sketch of how I would have liked to solve this problem.